ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 Your {{site.data.keyword.cloud_notm}} account uses its own automatically linked infrastructure through a Pay-as-you-Go account.
 However, the account administrator enabled the time-based one-time passcode (TOTP) option so that users are prompted for a time-based one-time passcode (TOTP) at login.
 This type of [multifactor authentication (MFA)](/docs/iam?topic=iam-types#account-based) is account-based, and affects all access to the account.
 TOTP MFA also affects the access that {{site.data.keyword.containerlong_notm}} requires to make calls to {{site.data.keyword.cloud_notm}} infrastructure.
 If TOTP is enabled for the account, you cannot create and manage clusters and worker nodes in {{site.data.keyword.containerlong_notm}}.

 {: tsResolve}
-The {{site.data.keyword.cloud_notm}} account owner or an account administrator must either:
+Classic clusters only: The {{site.data.keyword.cloud_notm}} account owner or an account administrator must either:
 * Disable TOTP for the account, and continue to use the automatically linked infrastructure credentials for {{site.data.keyword.containerlong_notm}}.
 * Continue to use TOTP, but create an infrastructure API key that {{site.data.keyword.containerlong_notm}} can use to make direct calls to the {{site.data.keyword.cloud_notm}} infrastructure API.
+**Note**: You cannot use TOTP if you want to use VPC on Classic clusters, because {{site.data.keyword.containerlong_notm}} does not support manually setting infrastructure credentials for VPC clusters.

 **To disable TOTP MFA for the account:**
 1. Log in to the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/).
 From the menu bar, select **Manage > Access (IAM)**.